Velocidex/velociraptor-docs/content/docs/overview/history/_index.md

 use and deployment.
 While GRR requires a complex deployment with many moving parts, Velociraptor is a single statically compiled executable written in Go.
 Velociraptor is also much faster than GRR and has a much lower memory/CPU footprint on the endpoint.
-Typically a single Velociraptor server can handle over 10,000 endpoint network easily, and can be installed in a few minutes on modest hardware.
+A single Velociraptor server can handle over 10,000 endpoint network easily, and can be installed in a few minutes on modest hardware.